mouseless/mouseless.org/how-we-work.md

 #### Baked

-Check out Baked, our opinionated framework for .NET;
+Check out Baked, our opinionated framework for .NET and Vue;

 :link-button{to="https://baked.mouseless.codes" text="See Baked"}